FearTheBeard95/myReadApp-udacity-project1/README.md

 ## Installation

-1. Clone project to your computer using the command `git clone https://github.com/FearTheBeard95/myReadApp-udacity-project1`
+1. Clone project to your computer using the command `git clone https://github.com/FearTheBeard95/myReadApp-udacity-project1.git`
 2. Open your terminal application and go to the director where the project was cloned and run the following commands
-      a. `npm install` to install all the necessary dependencies required to run the app (Requires internet)
+      1. `npm install` to install all the necessary dependencies required to run the app (Requires internet)
-      b. `npm run start` to run the appliaction
+      2. `npm run start` to run the appliaction
 3. Access the appliaction on your local machine by going to this link [localhost:3000](https://localhost:3000)